syg/personal-site/_posts/2014-05-14-debugging-in-the-time-of-jits.md

 engines for performance.
 How, then, do we effectively debug JavaScript?

 Firefox's approach has been to disable the JIT when a JS script is being debugged.
 This makes for poor user experience.
-The programmer must _a priori_ decide that the current session will be a debugging session.
+The programmer must wait for the JS execution stack to be empty to turn on debugging.
 But suppose an errant scenario arises: the web app encounters a corner case which results in an infinite loop.
 In the current world, the programmer has no recourse but try to reproduce the corner case (possibly intermittent!) with debugging mode